Paediatric Ophthalmology Unit

 • Trauma

-8. A child who squints one eye or twists their head to look at things may have a major visual problem.
+7. A child who squints one eye or tilts their head to see may have a significant visual problem.

-9. A healthy eye with perfect vision may sometimes hide the visual disorder of the other eye.
+9. Sometimes a healthy eye with perfect vision can mask a visual disorder in the other eye.

 Can we help you?